shailiza/shailiza/README.md

 - 👋 Hi, I’m @shailiza
 - 👀 I’m interested in design
 - 🌱 I’m currently learning something very complicated
-- 💞️ I’m looking to collaborate on .....
-- 📫 How to reach me ...

 <!---
 shailiza/shailiza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.